xoposhiy/cg-overlays/README.md

 Wrong color format will not be reported, but will be ignored.

+Syntax errors will be reported on the BSOD :)

 ## Constrains
 It works on game replay page, and IDE page.
+Refresh page if it is not working.

 Stderr is available for your own bots only.
 That's why no overlays for other players' bots.